 Close Banner

-by Leap on June 13, 2025
+by Leap on June 12, 2026

-1932 Orlando Video
+1934 Orlando Video

 Inside This Post

-Overview of Disney World in the Summer
+Overview of Walt Disney World Summer 2026

 Summer is the classic season for theme parks, as many frogs visit during this hoppin' time.
 If your frog family is also making the leap, you'll want to plan ahead to maximize your time.

 First, make sure you have your tickets ready to go!
-Speaking of tickets, take advantage of summer deals, such as the Special Summer 3-Day, 3-Park Ticket— Undercover Tourist offers it at a discount to help you save some green!
 Theme park reservations are no longer needed for date-based tickets, and all-day park hopping is back.
 Use our downloadable Jump Start guide and the My Disney Experience app to help plan your trip.
 You can even use your phone as your ticket with MagicMobile!
+Considering Lightning Lane Multi Pass?
+Hop over to our most frequently asked questions.

 Summer Crowds at Disney World

 Be sure to check our Crowd Calendar for daily crowd levels and recommended parks, especially if you are visiting Disney World during the summer.
-If the day is highlighted red, expect the highest level of crowds.

 Summer Weather at Disney World